tailred/p5_notes/notes.md

 | 2 | Eiha Pixie x2 |
 | 3 | Rush |

-Faculty OFfice on 2nd Floor
+Faculty Office on 2nd Floor
 Go to roof
 Go to sleep